 The data for the bolted joint can be defined on this page.

 The bore for the bolts and the thread are in the same part.
-The depth of the bore is measured from the surface; the tread in the part is starting below.
+The depth of the bore is measured from the surface; the thread in the part is starting below.

 The pretension is defined per bolt.
 All bolts have the same pretension.
 Either the effective pretension can be defined or a mounting torque and a subsidence value.
-According VDI2230 the subsidence value for surface roughness between 10 < Rz < 40 is 3μm for the head and the thread and 2μm for each layer.
-For most cases it will be fz = 3+3+2 = 8μm.
+According to VDI 2230, the subsidence value for surface roughness between 10 < Rz < 40 is 3μm for the head and the thread and 2μm for each layer.
+For most cases, it will be fz = 3+3+2 = 8μm.

 The pitch of the thread is needed for the calculation of the core diameter of the bolt needed for its stiffness.
 Also, it is needed for the calculation of pretension force from mounting torque.